 Fresh from the high school, Adidas inked Kobe Bryant to be their endorser.
 During his novice years, he was seen wearing the EQT Elevation.
 The Three Stripes launched Bryant’s first signature footwear in 1997 and called it the KB8.

 Bryant’s KB8 was renamed to Crazy 8 because of its unconventional design.
-The Feet You Wear technology was also removed by the Adidas due to legal disputes.
-The Crazy 8 is deemed to be one of most memorable on-feet selection of Adidas.
-The brand retro-ed it in 2005 yet it did not receive much welcome from the consumers.
+Adidas also removed the Feet You Wear technology due to legal disputes.
+The Crazy 8 from Adidas is deemed to be one of the most memorable on-feet selection of the brand.
+The brand retro-ed this model in 2005 yet it did not receive much welcome from the consumers.

-In 2011, Adidas launched the OG iteration of the Crazy 8 which applauded by many retro heads.
-Derrick Rose, the current lead endorser of the Adidas, was seen wearing the Crazy 8 in one of his highly televised game against the Miami Heat.
+In 2011, Adidas Originals launched the OG iteration of the Crazy 8 which was applauded by many retro heads.
+Derrick Rose, the current lead endorser of the Adidas, was seen wearing the Crazy 8 in one of his highly televised game with the Miami Heat.
 Several NCAA teams were also seen wearing this well-celebrated pair.

 - The upper of the Adidas Crazy 8 ADV is made of premium materials, depending on the colorway.

 - It features an injected EVA midsole for durability and lightweight cushioning.

 - It displays a Nubuck heel overlay that adds style and enhances stability.